george-carlin/abroaders/README.md

   make sure that all user-generated content is escaped before it gets displayed on the page.
 See [HTML Escaping](http://trailblazer.to/gems/cells/api.html#html-escaping) in the Cells docs.

+- When testing cells, you probably want to add `type: :view` to the spec:

+        RSpec.describe Card::Cell::BasicCard, type: :view do
+          ... specs go here
+        end

+  This gives you access to Capybara matchers like `have_link`.
+Note that negative matchers like `have_no_link` won't be available, but it doesn't matter - unlike in feature specs, you can just write `expect(...).not_to have_link(...)` and it won't slow anything down because there's no AJAX to worry about.

+  > TODO is there a way to make RSpec add 'type/view' by default to every
+  > cell spec?

 ## Rails